 Sudden onset of hemorrhagic diarrhea followed by collapse and death is characteristic in piglets 1–3 days old.
 In less acute cases, brownish liquid feces develop at 3–5 days.
 Infrequently, pigs develop a persistent, pasty, gray diarrhea and become progressively emaciated.
 In peracute cases, the perineal region is blood stained.

 The small intestines are dark red, hemorrhagic, and filled with hemorrhagic liquid.
 Less acute cases at 3–5 days may have gas bubbles in the wall of the jejunum and necrosis of the mucosa of the jejunum and ileum.
-More chronic cases have a thickened small intestine that is lined by a pale yellow or gray ne-crotic membrane tightly adhered to the submucosa.
+More chronic cases have a thickened small intestine lined by a pale yellow or gray necrotic membrane tightly adhered to the submucosa.

 Necropsy is usually sufficient to establish the diagnosis in the peracute hemorrhagic form and in the acute form with jejunal emphysema.
 A rapid presumptive diagnosis can be made by demonstrating large rod-shaped bacteria in gram-stained mucosal impression smears.
 Histologic demonstration of villous necrosis with mucosal colonization by numerous large gram-positive rods is adequate for confirmation.
-Subacute and chronic forms of the disease in pigs 6–14 days old are easily confused at necropsy with Isospora suis enteritis, but diagnosis is usually possible by histologic examination of the jejunum and ileum or by observing clostridia in mucosal smears stained with Gram's or Giemsa stain.
+Subacute and chronic forms of the disease in piglets 6–14 days old are easily confused at necropsy with Isospora suis enteritis, but diagnosis is usually possible by histologic examination of the jejunum and ileum or by observation of clostridia in mucosal smears (Gram or Giemsa stain).
 Isolates of C perfringens may be genotyped for the presence of genes that code for β toxin.

 Treatment and Control